masonlower/Context_Switching_Neural_Network/README.md

 ## Project Structure

+- `UniToMulti.ipynb`/`MultitoUni.ipynb`: Jupyter notebooks for training models on tmaze tasks.
-- `Tmaze_UniToMulti.py`: Implements the T-maze task with option for unisensory or multisensory inputs
+- `Tmaze_UniToMulti.py`: Implements the T-maze task with option for unisensory or multisensory inputs that can be easily switched.
 - `lstm_net.py`: Implements LSTM network that will train on Tmaze task.
 Has option for Dale's Law as well as balance of excitatory and inhibitory ratio.
-    - `connectivity_lstm.py`
+    - `connectivity_lstm.py`: dependency for lstm_net determines rules units follow when interacting
+    - `connectivity.py`: Engel Lab implemntation of connectivity_lstm
+- `LSTM_Analysis.py`/`plotting_functions.py`: plotting functions to aid in analyzing networks.
+LSTM_analysis useful for testing if network is infering context.  plotting functions useful for determining if network is trained on task.

 ## Features